smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/10 - Any, All, and Some.md

 The following are examples of the `= ALL` and `<> ANY` operators.

-You are given the following example table of runtime statuses, provide an SQL statement that generates the required output.
+You are given the following example table of runtime statuses.
+Provide an SQL statement that generates the required output.

 *  If all the statuses are completed, print "True", else print "False"
 *  If all the statuses are not completed, print "True", else print "False".